Slamy/Wiki_MiSTer/Pi-Top-v1.md

 Pi-Top v1 case has large semi-transparent door, so any lights will be visible through.
 Thus LEDs on DE10-nano are used for indications.
 Main Board provides the power LED.

 ## Buttons
-Use keyboard to simulate OSD(F12), User(LCtrl-LAlt-Ralt) and Reset(LShift-LCtrl-LAlt-Ralt) buttons.
-It's possible to use hardware reset button by short press of power button but it requires HW mod of DE10-nano.
+Use keyboard to simulate OSD(F12), User(LCtrl-LAlt-RAlt) and Reset(LShift-LCtrl-LAlt-RAlt) buttons.

+It's possible to use hardware reset button by short press of power button but it requires hardware modifications of DE10-nano.
 It will be published later.

 ## Power button.
 Pi-Top power button requires about 2 seconds hold to turn the power on/off.
 If brightness has been changed since power on, then power button requires around 3-4 seconds hold to turn the power off.